COVID-19 College Updates

 - Masks must cover the nose and mouth.

-- Students, faculty, and staff may use their own masks, provided they adequately cover the face and nose, are securely attached to the face, and are professional in appearance.
+- Students, faculty, and staff may use their own masks, provided they adequately cover the mouth and nose, are securely attached to the face, and are professional in appearance.

 - When masks are not in use they should be stored in a container or sealed bag.